NTIA/itm/cmdREADME.md

 # ITM Commandline Driver #

-This readme explains the usage of the ITM commandline driver.
+This readme explains the use of the ITM commandline driver.
 This is a supplemental software tool to allow a user to call the ITM DLL from the commandline with inputs specified in supporting file formats.

 ## Input Files ##